How Democracy Came to Rule the Earth and the Three Natural Instincts of Man that Began the Philosophy of Inclusion

 All this was started by one document published on the Internet.
 Isn’t that amazing?”
 Professor Temple said with a look of pride on his face.
 After all he had helped it become universally known by pushing for it to be studied in schools.
-“Does anyone know the third tenant of the POI?”
+“Does anyone know the third tenet of the POI?”

 Professor Temple pointed to a slender man with thin light brown hair who had raised his hand.
 He introduced himself as Homer Planter.
-He was a young-looking thirty something year old man who could easily pass in age for barely twenty-one.
+He was a young-looking thirty-something year old man who could easily pass in age for barely twenty-one.
 His piercing blue eyes were a key element to his magnetic personality and the success that he had already achieved in life.
 This was the only class he would attend and he had not legitimately signed up for it.
-“The third tenant of the POI is man has a strong instinct to be part of a group.
+“The third tenet of the POI is man has a strong instinct to be part of a group.
 That basic instinct is proved out in nature by many animal species that live in groups from prairie dog colonies, to flocks of birds, to herds of cattle.
 Like other animals, people are generally happier in a family unit and after that as part of another group or groups as well.
 The POI calls it the need for socialization.”

 “Very good,” replied Temple.

 Professor Temple had not recognized the name on his class roster.
 He would have to remember to check that later.
-“What is the range of normalcy accepted by the POI in this third tenant?
+“What is the range of normalcy accepted by the POI in this third tenet?
 Homer can you define those for us?”